Consumer Rights Info

 In many, many ways these points are probably not what the person that reads them wants to hear but, sadly, this is the truth as we see it happening in the field.

-The law is all about being reasonable in this area and that means that not only do retailers and manufacturers have to be as reasonable as possible, so do owners.
+The law is all about being reasonable in this area and that means that not only do retailers and manufacturers have to be as reasonable as possible but, so also do owners.

 Of course you can get around much of this if you choose to take on an additional warranty commonly known as an extended warranty that will often offer you full cover for many of the issues covered here but, that will carry an additional cost and the costs can be quite high.
 The question is for you as an owner would be, do you want to pay to negate the risk and costs or, do you want to go it alone and accept that these risks are yours to face?